-The Election Atlas has been updated with the results from the November 2014 general election, incorporating the following new features and analysis:
+The Election Atlas has been updated with the following information & maps:

 Earlier updates include...